boxyhq/website/docs/jackson/sso-providers/generic-saml.md

+---
+title: Setup your own custom SAML application for a Generic IdP
+sidebar_label: Generic SAML
+---

-# Configure SAML Identity Provider
+# Generic SAML

 This guide explains the settings you’d need to use to configure SAML with your Identity Provider.
 Once this is set up you should get an XML metadata file that should then be configured using our [API (or calling the API controller config method if using our NPM)](./saml-flow.md).